|

 EMAIL SUPPORT INFORMATION: Email address "hijacking" |

-You would notice this because your inbox becomes filled with returned emails and error messages—correspondece to and from addresses you've never heard of .
-Using your email address as a fake return address is analogous to:
+You would notice this because your inbox becomes filled with returned emails and error messages—correspondence TO and FROM addresses you've never heard of .
+Using an email address as a fake return address is analogous to:

 This is casually called "hijacking" or "forging" an email address, although there are other uses of these terms for much more serious situations.